 This program is intended to help you gain the technical knowledge and skills required to understand, analyze, modify, and build complex software systems.
 Data structures and algorithms are the fundamental building blocks for creating these systems.
-Deepen your understanding of computing systems, both in theory and practice.
-The work will provide prerequisite knowledge for all of the advanced programs.
+Through this program you will deepen your understanding of computing systems, both in theory and practice.
+The work will provide prerequisite knowledge for Evergreen's advanced computer science programs.

 Just as computer technology has an impact on almost anything we do, data structures and algorithms are central to advanced study in computer science, whether it is about building systems to control computers, create large applications, or analyze data.
 Along with building these systems, one needs to analyze them.
 This program is for computer science students who are already familiar with a programming language, are familiar with linear data structures such as linked lists, stacks, and queues, and can write programs of medium complexity.
 The emphasis in this program will be on object-oriented design.

 The program content will be organized around several interwoven themes.
-The Data Structures and algorithms theme will cover linear and non-linear data structures, including important algorithms and analyses of their complexity.
-The Programming theme will focus on object-oriented programming in C++.
-The Systems theme will cover concepts and structures of computing systems including topics in computer architecture and assembly language.
+The Data Structures and Algorithms theme will cover linear and non-linear data structures, including important algorithms and analyses of their complexity.
+The Programming theme will focus on object-oriented programming.
+The Systems theme will cover core concepts and structures of computing systems, choosing among formal languages, architecture, operating systems, and database systems.
 We will explore these themes throughout the quarter via lectures, programming labs, homework exercises, and workshops.

 computer science and mathematics.

 Up to 16 upper division science credits (

 in data structures, algorithms, parallel and distributed computing, and seminar

 ) will be awarded to students who successfully complete the program requirements.